-- A23.
-Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: - (a) detailed baseline data; - (b) details of: - (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); - (ii) any relevant limits or performance measures and criteria; and - (iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; - a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; - (d) a program to monitor and report on the: - (i) impacts and environmental performance of the development; - (ii) effectiveness of the management measures set out pursuant to paragraph (c) above; - (e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; - (f) a program to investigate and implement ways to improve the environmental performance of the development over time; - (g) a protocol for managing and reporting any: - (i) incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); - (ii) complaint; - (iii) failure to comply with statutory requirements; and - (h) a protocol for periodic review of the plan.
+- A25.
+Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: - (a) detailed baseline data; - (b) details of: - (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); - (ii) any relevant limits or performance measures and criteria; and - (iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; - (c) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; - (d) a program to monitor and report on the: - (i) impacts and environmental performance of the development; and - (ii) effectiveness of the management measures set out pursuant to paragraph (c) above; - (e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; - (f) a program to investigate and implement ways to improve the environmental performance of the development over time; - (g) a protocol for managing and reporting any: - (i) incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); - (ii) complaint; and - (iii) failure to comply with statutory requirements; - (h) a protocol for public access to reporting of information, including non-compliances; and - (i) a protocol for periodic review of the plan.